 Thomas & Mercer | 2018

-Opening Hook: A subway nightmare, and I’m not talking about Jared.
+Filed Under: A subway nightmare, and I’m not talking about Jared

 I don’t know why I thought this was going to be a serial killer “thriller”… I mean, in some ways it is.
 There is a serial killer.
 And cops.
 And stuff is happening.

 But, holy shit, this might be the most depressing crime fiction novel I’ve ever read.
-This just hit me right in all my sad feels like a British episode of This Is Us or some shit.
+John Marrs are you OKAY?
+Blink twice!
+This just hit me dead centre in all my sad feels like a British episode of This Is Us or some shit.

 The world is shitty enough and bad guys seem to win a lot, especially lately.
-So, it’s nice to be able to immerse yourself in a world where the bad guy is going to get his just desserts.
-That’s why these stories work for so many people.
-We want to know, despite the evidence around us, that good will triumph over evil.
+So, it’s nice to be able to immerse yourself in a world where the bad guy is going to get his just desserts, sooner or later.
+I love to know, no, I need to know, despite the overwhelming evidence around us, that good will triumph over evil.

-And for that to not necessarily happen in a way that feels satisfying like it usually does with novels of this kind, it’s a little bit of a punch in the gut.
+And for that to not necessarily happen in a way that feels satisfying like it typically does with novels of this kind, is a bit of a punch in the gut.

 Kudos to John Marrs for bringing everyone down, I guess.

-This book focussed pretty heavily on the characters and their home lives, and so there was a feeling of imbalance to the story.
-By the 50% mark, things started to pick up in terms of speed and interesting events, but I still found the chapters too wordy and the POV of Dominic to be a little too self-indulgent, which became boring.
+This book focussed pretty heavily on the characters and their home lives, so there was a feeling of imbalance in the story.
+By the 50% mark, things started to pick up, but I still found the chapters too wordy and the POV of Dominic to be a little too self-indulgent, which became boring.

-Overall, though there was a very dark and emotionally heavy theme running through this book.
+Overall, there was a very dark and emotionally heavy theme running through this book.
 Whether it was the personal circumstances of having a dead sister and raising her Downs Syndrome daughter, or how that sister died.
-An unstoppable degenerative disease, or the motive for the murders, which once revealed, had me feeling sorry for the killer in a way.
-Or at least sorry for the way life works out and the pain of losing someone you love.
+An unstoppable degenerative disease, or the motive for the murders, which once revealed, had me feeling sorry for the killer – or at least sorry for the pain of losing someone you love.

 And then there was the ending.
-Sure, it was a shocker (!!!), but it was also depressing AF.
-I mean, seriously.
-I had to go back and read it again.
-It was a ‘that couldn’t actually be what happened’ double-take.
+Sure, it was a fucking serious boob punch of a shocker, but it was also depressing as all hell.
+I mean, honestly, I had to go back and read it again just to make sure that shit was real.
+It was a ‘that couldn’t actually be a two-headed sheep’ kind of double-take.

 I did not leave this reading experience with any kind of satisfaction even though there were no loose threads in the end.
 Rather, I had a feeling of being down and mopey.
 Was there an ending and the killer was no longer killing?
 Yes.
-But it came with a side of that real life “the bad guys always win” bullshit and I think it was just a little too real for me.
+But it came with a side of that real-life “the bad guys always win” bullshit and I think it was just a little too real for me at this juncture in my life.

 I get it.
 But I don’t like it.

 A bad book?
-No. The killer was interesting, albeit occasionally annoying, and his motivation for his evil deeds was believable, both in the psychotic aspect, but also in a real-world way.
-It was tangible and true.
-But I found the important points that brought the whole story together so sad and depressing that any suspense or thrills were totally lost for me.
+No. The killer was interesting, albeit occasionally annoying, and his motivation for his evil deeds was believable – it was tangible and brimming with emotions.
+But I found the important points that brought the whole story together so depressing that any suspense or thrills were lost on me.

 I’ve heard good things about John Marrs so I’ll try another one of his books.
-But if it’s going to be this fucking depressing again then I’m out.
+But if they’re all going to be this fucking depressing again, I’m going to have to really do some book nerd soul-searching on whether or not I can handle such sad shit when I’m already drowning in bad news and anxiety every day of my life.

 He hides in the shadows, waiting for the perfect moment.
 Each kill is calculated, planned and executed like clockwork.